-Camelot out of the UK launched a £15 million campaign in September 2013 to beef up the numbers of players to the UK National Lottery.
+Camelot out of the UK launched a £15 million campaign in September 2013 to beef up the numbers of players in the UK National Lottery.
 They adopted two taglines: “a new dawn” and “Game changing.
 Life changing”.
-The media campaign is a combination of showing that winning can change your life as well the game helps good causes.
-It includes radio, outdoor, digital and print ads.
+The media campaign is a combination of showing that winning can change your life, as well as helps good causes.
+It includes radio, outdoor, digital, and print ads.

 Social Media and the UK National Lottery

 Part of the new publicity campaign is drawing on social media.
 Camelot is hosting a YouTube competition for people to upload videos of themselves and/or friends and family singing the new Lotto song.
 The winner takes £20,000.
-The new lotto song is a takeoff on Gilbert O’Sulivan’s Ooh-Wakka-Doo-Wakka Day with 300 people singing going about their day to day routines.
+The new lotto song is a takeoff on Gilbert O’Sulivan’s Ooh-Wakka-Doo-Wakka Day with 300 people singing and going about their day-to-day routines.

 For people on Facebook, people can get together by liking with nine friends to join a social syndicate for the chance to win £20,000.
 The UK National Lottery also offers updates and information on Facebook including the latest on scams operating.